btd1337/writer/README.md

 ## The Story Behind This App

 Actually this repository is a fork of the [original Writer](https://launchpad.net/writer).
-One day I found the original one and was very impressed, but it doesn't seems to be updated recently and doesn't released to AppCenter.
-Then I feel I want to fork it and develop.
+One day I found the original one and was very impressed, but it didn't seem to be updated at that time and wasn't released to AppCenter.
+Then I felt I would like to fork it and continue the development.

-So this repository would not exist without the work of the original developers Tuur Dutoit, Anthony Huben and [its mockup designer](https://www.deviantart.com/spiceofdesign/art/Writer-Concept-351501580) spiceofdesign.
+So this repository would not exist without the work of the developers of the original one Tuur Dutoit, Anthony Huben, Ryan Riffle and [its mockup designer](https://www.deviantart.com/spiceofdesign/art/Writer-Concept-351501580) spiceofdesign.
+I would like to say thank you very much for them!